SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 We're clearly not anywhere near done yet as the return value is hard-coded.
 But, we now have a test that will pass if we run the tests via our IDE or `dotnet test`.

-Now that we've done the default starting direction, should we move on to the default x and y coordinates?
+TODO: Now that we've done the default starting direction, should we move on to the default x and y coordinates?
 My personal preference is to stick with one concept at a time, and so even though I could add the defaults, I'm going to start with turning right and left.

 So, our next test will be: